smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 ======================================

 This document describes how to deploy pipelines to a target CGAP environment.
-Although it's possible to run the deployment from a local machine, we highly recommend using an EC2 machine.
+Although it's possible to run the deployment from a local machine, we highly recommend using an AWS EC2 machine.

 Setup an EC2 Machine
 ====================